How to Make Your Scratching Super Clean

 Use the Right Tool for the Job

 Imagine you had a really dirty toilet.
 Now imagine the only tool you had to clean it with was a toothpick.
-Sure you could scrape off the gunk to some extent, but it would take you a really long time and the end result would likely still be a pretty filthy toilet.
+You could scrape off some gunk, but it would take a long time and the toilet would still be filthy.
 Now imagine you had a proper scrub brush and cleanser to clean that same toilet.
-Clearly the results would be much more to your liking and you wouldn't be stuck with a nasty toilet anymore.
+Clearly, the results would be much more to your liking and you wouldn't be stuck with a nasty toilet anymore.

 The same applies with cleaning up your scratching.
 You need to pick the most effective method to get the job done.
 This method is what I refer to as 2 hand sync.
-This method involves training the timing of what your record hand is doing with what your fader hand needs to be doing at the same time.
+This method involves synchronizing your record and fader hands.

 Being Out of Sync is the Biggest Cause of Sloppiness